History of autism: Mildred Creak's nine point definition

 Until 1961, autistic children in the UK were often institutionalised from a young age.
 Poor disease control in these institutions often led to a quick death.
 At this time, the British government sought to discover exactly how many psychotic children there were in the UK.
 They commissioned Mildred Creak of Great Ormond Street Hospital to lead a group to define the symptoms of childhood psychosis/schizophrenia, and the group completed their work the same year.
-They came up with a nine-point definition that soon became widely used in that country, and in time would form the definition of the condition used in most of the world.
+They came up with a nine-point definition that soon became widely used in that country, and in time would form the definition of the condition used in most of the world through the ICD.

 The nine points were more detailed than Sukhareva's similar definition.
 They lacked the earlier definition's mention of OCD and clumsiness, and added the inclusion of anxiety.
 A major difference came in Creak's ninth point: "A background of serious retardation in which islets of normal, near normal, or exceptional intellectual function or skill may appear."

 As the new definition took off, the autistic condition began to be seen as involving a lack of fantasy rather than an excess of it.